-This list of the best Oregon Coast towns may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This list of the best Oregon Coast towns was written by PNW family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 If you’re strongly considering taking a trip along Oregon’s coast, you should go for it!